-The DK5s is a sampled Kawai K5000, which was one of the more successful PCM sampled instrument so the 90’s.
-I had an opportunity to buy one new but decided for the Kurzweil K2500 – mostly for the piano tone, but I never really felt the keyboard delivered anywhere near the same level of synthesis as the Kawai.
+The DK5s is a sampled Kawai K5000, which was one of the more successful PCM-sampled instruments so the ’90s.
+I had an opportunity to buy one new but decided on the Kurzweil K2500 – mostly for the piano tone, but I never really felt the keyboard delivered anywhere near the same level of synthesis as the Kawai.
 Fortunately, I get a chance now to play with a great selection of presets from the original machine in software form, and mostly the patches sound brilliant.
 Of the three instruments in the Digital Sensations 2 collection, I think it’s overshadowed by the others in terms of character, but there’s a lot here to explore.

-The Ob Legacy banks are collectively more sophisticated that much of the other synths in the Vault.
+The Ob Legacy banks are collectively more sophisticated than many of the other synths in the Vault.
 There’s the famous Oberheim signature tone over everything, which is brilliant they have managed to capture.
-As with my rack mounted Matrix, these banks require time to explore and feel out.
+As with my rack-mounted Matrix, these banks require time to explore and feel out.

-The UVS-3200 is the more grungy of the bunch, especially when a touch of drive is added to enhance the analog nastyness.
-Some of the patches retain the slight out of tuneness that made analog so interesting, rather more predictable than a real synth due to the sampling process, but none the less there and fun to play with.
+The UVS-3200 is the grungy pick of the bunch, especially when a touch of the drive is added to enhance the analogue nastiness.
+Some of the patches retain the slight detune that made analogue so interesting, rather more predictable than a real synth due to the sampling process, but nonetheless, there and fun to play with.
 As typical of the early Korg synths, the UVS-3200 is a real bruiser, aggressive and hot-tempered.

 Though this is one of the more unique synths in the collection it doesn’t really stand out as being particularly amazing at anything to me other than dirty leads, but then again sometimes all you need is a solid lead, this should be your starting point.

-Of the new instruments in the Vault collection, this is my favorite synth out of the box.
+Of the new instruments in the Vault collection, this is my favourite synth out of the box.
 Sampled from the Akai AX80, a mega-rare and valuable synth these days, the internal factory presets are amazing and clearly show why collectors are willing to shell out serious money for the hardware.
-UVI’s layered processing just bring this instrument to life and delivers for me the best marriage of the two.
-I could not find a preset that sounded average, though in general, the animated arps showcases the instrument well.
+UVI’s layered processing just brings this instrument to life and delivers for me the best marriage of the two.
+I could not find a preset that sounded average, though in general, the animated arps showcase the instrument well.

 In the Studio

-On the most part, the CPU performance was excellent, hoving around 3-6% depending on the patch.
+For the most part, the CPU performance was excellent, hovering around 3-6%, depending on the patch.
 The Apollo chewed a little more sitting around 12% for a single instance, which is not high for a VSTi, but nearly double anything else in the Vault collection.
-Weirdly, I couldn’t get more than 5 instruments running at once in a single Falcon instance without the DSP engine choking, even though the DAW performance meter never went higher than around 30%.
+Weirdly, I couldn’t get more than five standard instruments running at once in a single Falcon instance without the DSP engine choking, even though the DAW performance meter never went higher than around 30%.

-This is a sizable library at 116GB fully installed.
-Good time to consider that new SSD drive, and an expense you’ll want to factor in.
-Though it’s great value considering the number of instruments you get, at $600 USD it’s still a sizable chunk of cash as well.
-You’d pay over $2500 to buy each individually, but if you’re not going to fully utilize each of the included instruments, you might find just buying the 2 or 3 you really need more economical.
+This is a sizable library at 116GB fully installed, so perhaps a good time to consider that new SSD drive, an expense you’ll want to factor in.
+Though it’s still great value considering the number of instruments you get, at $600 USD it’s still a sizable chunk of cash as well.
+Even though you’d pay over $2500 to buy each individually, if you’re not going to fully utilize each and every one of the included instruments you might find just buying 2 or 3 individual synths to get started with.

 The Vintage Vault series has been expanded, updated and but still remains excellent value, and if the trend continues to introduce more titles to the line the future looks bright for synthoholics like me.
-UVI are proving themselves time and again as a worthy competition to the venerable Kontakt line, and with their generous licensing, extensive product range and straightforward workflow the UVI Engine platform looks to be the most exciting contender for No1 spot on the market right now.
+UVI is proving itself time and again as a worthy competition to the venerable Kontakt line, and with its generous licensing, extensive product range and straightforward workflow the UVI Engine platform looks to be the most exciting contender for No1 spot on the market right now.